Pratham16112002/logseq/pages/Network Layer.md

 	  and the second is Direct .
 	  #+END_NOTE
 		- The limited broadcast is used when a person inside the network wants to send a message to the whole organization , Direct address is used when you want to broadcast the message into a network from outside .
+		- Limited broad cast address = 255.255.255.255
+		- Mostly in exam you will be asked to find the direct broadcast only .
 - #### Drawbacks of class-full addressing
 	- **Wastage of Ip - address **
 	  In class A so many addresses are waste .